Jenishkr/Responsive_Music_Player/README.md

 ## Usage

-To use the unit converter, follow these steps:
+To use the Responsive_Music_Player, follow these steps:

 1. Download or clone the project repository.
 2. Open the `index.html` file in a web browser.